-Dallisgrass is a perennial grass which produces seeds as it blooms.
+Dallisgrass is a perennial grass that produces seeds as it blooms.
 It can be identified by its characteristic seed head that usually escapes the mower reel.
-It also exhibits a bunch-type growth, has a coarse texture and grows rapidly in a vertical fashion.
+It also exhibits a bunch-type growth, has a coarse texture, and grows rapidly in a vertical fashion.

 Unlike most bunch-type grasses of its kind, dallisgrass does produce short rhizomes – a continuously growing underground stem, which potentially increases the overall diameter of the plant.